What our 8 Standards of Mathematical Practice lesson plan includes

 The fourth standard is Model with mathematics.
 This means that you should be able to use mathematical concepts to represent real-world situations.
 This will help you understand complex problems and find creative solutions.

 The fifth standard is Use appropriate tools strategically.
-This means that you should know when and how to use calculators, graphing paper, etc. Using tools correctly can save you a lot of time and effort in solving problems.
+This means that you should know when and how to use calculators, graphing paper, and other tools.
+Using tools correctly can save you a lot of time and effort in solving problems.

 The sixth standard is Attend to precision.
 This means that you should be careful when working with numbers and symbols.
 Make sure that your work is clear and concise so that others can understand it easily.

 The seventh standard is Look for and make use of structure.
 This means that you should look for patterns in data sets or solutions processes.
 Finding structure can help simplify problems and make them easier to solve.

 The eighth standard is Look for and express regularity in repeated reasoning.
 This means that you should try to find shortcuts or generalizations when working on similar problems.
 Using regularity can save you time when solving problems and help you see connections between different concepts.

 8 STANDARDS OF MATHEMATICAL PRACTICE LESSON PLAN WORKSHEETS

 The 8 Standards of Mathematical Practice lesson plan includes three worksheets: an activity worksheet, a practice worksheet, and a homework assignment.
 You can refer to the guide on the classroom procedure page to determine when to hand out each worksheet.